 - Modest Royalty: Despite her royal status, Nina was content to go about the marketplace and shop like any other Artorian.

 - Royals Who Actually Do Something: After her planet is invaded by the Vong, she takes on a key role in leading and guiding its survivors.

 Princess Kaye Galfridian

-- Huge Guy, Tiny Girl: With Arbeloa, as a non-romantic example.
+- Huge Guy, Tiny Girl: With Arbeloa, a towering warrior, as a non-romantic example.
 In one issue, she asks him to relay orders to an army, only for him to tell her that she is their leader.
-She then points out that the height difference isn't very helpful for shouting commands to the rest of the army.
+She replies that she wanted him to signal because he's the one tall enough to be seen over several rows of heads.

 - Number Two: To Caled in the Artorias Resistance.